 One handful of fresh herbs — I like a mixture of thyme, marjoram, and chives, but you can add basil, tarragon, or rosemary too.

 Optional additions — choose one teaspoon or so of one of these if you’d like to add another flavor:

 A tablespoon or two of Gruyere or cheddar cheese, finely grated on top as a garnish

 Humphrey Carpenter, J. R. R. Tolkien: A Biography; Houghton Mifflin Company, 2000

 All the images featured in this post are courtesy of Steve Moon and used with his permission for Cultivating.

 Terri Moon is a musician and a lover of Jesus.
-She delights in playing the music of Bach, growing English roses, baking up a good batch of scones, and all kinds of good, true, and beautiful things that point to Him.
+She delights in all kinds of good, true, and beautiful things that point to Him.
 As a classically trained violinist, she has performed and taught students of all ages for over 40 years.
 She serves on the leadership team of the Anselm Society, and is still pursuing her lifelong passion of the intersection of music, worship, and spiritual formation.
-Terri’s dream is to bring to life the beauty of the Church’s heritage in the arts and is currently leading a church choir and attempting to learn to play the piano.
+Terri’s dream is to bring to life the beauty of the Church’s heritage in the arts.
 She lives in Colorado Springs with her husband Steve and their dog, Chesterton.